-(a) If a Member Director position becomes vacant:

-- (i) subject to rule 8.7(i), the Board must appoint the candidate with the next highest Vote in the most recent election of Member Directors to fill the vacancy; and - (ii) the appointment of that candidate as a Member Director becomes effective at the time when that candidate consents to acting in that position. - (b) If: - (i) the candidate referred to in rule 8.7(a) is unavailable or is unwilling to be appointed; or - (ii) the appointment of that candidate would result in the composition of the Board being contrary to rule 8.1.3;

-then the next candidate with the next highest Vote in the most recent election of Member Directors shall be eligible, and so forth until the ballot is exhausted.
+- (a) If a Member Director position becomes vacant: - subject to rule 8.7(b), the Board must appoint the candidate with the next highest Vote in the most recent election of Member Directors to fill the vacancy; and - (ii) the appointment of that candidate as a Member Director becomes effective at the time when that candidate consents to acting in that position. - (b) If: - (i) the candidate referred to in rule 8.7(a) is unavailable or is unwilling to be appointed; or then the next candidate with the next highest Vote in the most recent election of Member Directors shall be eligible, and so forth until the ballot is exhausted.